eugene254-ship-it/reimagined-eureka/README.md

 ## Getting Started

-Clone down this repository.
-You will need `node.js` and `git` installed globally on your machine.
+Clone this repository from GitHub.
+You will need `node.js` and `git` installed globally on your local computer.

 ## 🛠 Installation and Setup Instructions